 6. Is data transferred to a third country or to an international organisation?

 The data provided will be processed within the European Union and in the USA.
 Please note that we either ensure with recipients of your data for countries without a Commission adequacy decision under Art.
-45-50 GDPR, as is the case with the USA, that they are certified under the EU-US Privacy Shield (such as Google) or that we have agreed EU standard data protection clauses with these recipients.
+45-50 GDPR, as is the case with the USA, that we have agreed EU standard data protection clauses with these recipients.
 This is in order to protect your data and to achieve an appropriate level of protection for your personal data.
 You have the option of obtaining or viewing copies of the EU standard data protection clauses.
 If required, please contact us using the contact details given above under point 1.

 7. What are my data protection rights?